OlympusDAO/olympus-protocol-metrics-subgraph/docs/local-compose.md

 scripts include `--build`, so Docker Compose invokes a build before each publish; Docker's layer cache may make that quick, but Compose does not reliably build only when the local source has changed.
+The command prints a JSON result containing `deploymentId` and `indexingProgress.chains`, keyed by chain name with each chain's latest indexed date and block.

-If no manifest exists, `pnpm run compose:publish` creates the initial historical backfill from `2022-05-01` through Hasura's latest indexed date.
-After that, the same command performs incremental catch-up from the existing manifest latest date with the configured lookback overlap.
+If no manifest exists, or the manifest has no snapshots for the current `INDEXER_DEPLOYMENT_ID`, `pnpm run compose:publish` creates the initial historical backfill from `2022-05-01` through Hasura's latest date where every supported chain id is indexed.
+That latest all-chain date must also be within one day of the current UTC date, otherwise the publisher exits successfully with `skipReason: "not_data_ready"` and leaves any existing manifest untouched.
+After that, the same command performs incremental catch-up from the existing manifest latest date with the configured lookback overlap; incremental runs only require the Arbitrum/Ethereum `crossChainComplete` gate.

 To clear only the local artifact bucket while keeping the rest of the compose stack running: